VCCBeginnerCoding/katacoda-scenarios/1_PythonWeek2/step6.md

 <pre class="file" data-filename="len.py" data-target="replace">
 numbers = [10, 90, 23, 46, -20]
 length = len(numbers)
 print(length)
 </pre>

 Copy the code above over to the editor and then press `python len.py`{{execute}}

-If you run this code you will see the number 5 is printed.
+If you run this code you will see that the function printed that the length of the numbers array is 5.
 You may have thought it would be 4 because of the indexing we explained to you earlier, however the length function does not care about indexes, it only counts how many elements are in a list.

 </br>